-5.4.4.2 Front-end electronics and readout
+4.4.4.2 Front-end electronics and readout

 Concerning the front-end, the development shall certainly evaluate the use of Application Specific Integrated Circuits (ASIC) to handle and reduce the information to be transferred to the DAQ system.
 A major question is finding the optimal way for summing signals from a plurality of sensors into a single output channel.
 A dedicated feature-extracting processor, capable of extracting timing information such as time-over-threshold, peaking, leading and/or falling times, may allow to disentangle overlapping em and hadronic showers without the need for longitudinal segmentation.
-With the present fibres, a resolution of the order of 100 ps corresponds to a spatial resolution of about \sim 6 cm along the fibre axis (relativistic particles take 200 ps to cover 6 cm while light needs 300 ps).
+With the present fibres, a resolution of the order of 100 ps corresponds to a spatial resolution of about ~ 6 cm along the fibre axis (relativistic particles take 200 ps to cover 6 cm while light needs 300 ps).

-5.4.5 Performance studies with fibre-sampling prototypes
+4.4.5 Performance studies with fibre-sampling prototypes

-Different prototypes were built and studied by the DREAM/RD52 collaboration, with copper or lead as absorber and photomultipliers as light sensors [36-41].
-With electrons and pions, in the range of $\sim 10\text{-}150$ GeV, the response linearity was found at the level of 1% for both the em and the hadronic energy reconstruction (having applied the dual-readout formula, equation 5.8, for hadronic showers).
-The em resolution was estimated to be close to $\sim 10\%/\sqrt{E}$, while the hadronic resolution was found to be at the level of $60\text{-}70\%/\sqrt{E}$, to be corrected for the fluctuations introduced by lateral leakage and light attenuation in the fibres.
+Different prototypes were built and studied by the DREAM/RD52 collaboration, with copper or lead as absorber and photomultipliers as light sensors [34-39].
+With electrons and pions, in the range of ~ 10 -150 GeV, the response linearity was found at the level of 1% for both the em and the hadronic energy reconstruction (having applied the dual-readout formula, equation 4.8, for hadronic showers).
+The em resolution was estimated to be close to $\sim 10\%/\sqrt{E}$, while the hadronic resolution was found to be at the level of $60-70\%/\sqrt{E}$, to be corrected for the fluctuations introduced by lateral leakage and light attenuation in the fibres.
 None of the prototype was large enough to substantially contain hadronic showers and an R&D programme to assess the hadronic performance of a real detector, is under way.
-Preliminary simulations of standalone modules indicate a possible ultimate resolution of $\sim 30-40\%/\sqrt{E}$.
+Preliminary simulations of standalone modules indicate a possible ultimate resolution of $\sim 30 - 40\%/\sqrt{E}$.
 More details can be found in the next paragraphs.

-Figure 5.51: (a) The signal from a 1 mm wide beam of 100 GeV electrons, in a lead-fibre prototype, as a function of the impact point; (b) the lateral shower profiles derived from this measurement; (c) the dependence of the scintillation signal on impact point for a beam impinging parallel to the fibres.
+Figure 4.50: (a) The signal from a 1 mm wide beam of 100 GeV electrons, in the RD52 lead-fibre prototype, as a function of the impact point; (b) the lateral shower profiles derived from this measurement; (c) the dependence of the scintillation signal on impact point for a beam impinging parallel to the fibres.

-Figure 5.52: In a copper-fibre module: (a) signal distribution, with 40 GeV electrons, of the sum of all fibres; (b) the em energy resolution as a function of the beam energy.
+Figure 4.51: In the RD52 copper-fibre module: (a) signal distribution of the sum of all fibres for 40 GeV electrons; (b) the em energy resolution as a function of the beam energy.
 Shown are the results for the two types of fibres, and for the average combined signal.

-5.4.5.1 Electromagnetic performance
+4.4.5.1 Electromagnetic performance

-Figure 5.51(a) and 5.51(b) show the radial shower profile and the sensivity to the impact point: the core of the signal spans just a few mm.
-Figure 5.51(c) shows the dependence of the S signal on the impact point for particles entering parallel to the fibres.
+Figure 4.50(a) and 4.50(b) show the radial shower profile and the sensivity to the impact point: the core of the signal spans just a few mm.
+Figure 4.50(c) shows the dependence of the S signal on the impact point for particles entering parallel to the fibres.
 This introduces a constant term in the resolution that can be avoided with a small tilt of the fibre axis.
 In the C fibres, the problem does not show up since the early (collimated) part of the shower produces photons outside the fibre numerical aperture.